tfulton/paypal-jsv4-postman/README.md

 ```

 ## Execute the Payment
-Using the 'Execute Payment' operation to complete the customer approval of the order.
-The PAY-ID and 'payer_id' from the checkout flow are used to execute the payment:  See the corresponding highlighted areas in the image to follow:
+Use the 'Execute Payment' operation to complete the customer approval of the order.
+The PAY-ID and 'payer_id' from the checkout flow are used to execute the payment:  See the corresponding highlighted areas in the image following:

 1. Open the 'Execute Payment' operation in the left hand navigation pane.
 1. Build the [execute URI](https://developer.paypal.com/docs/api/payments/#payment_execute).
 Replace the {payment_id} URI parameter with your PAY-ID.
 (See depiction below)